OpsLevel/helm-charts/charts/opslevel-agent/README.md

 Opslevel has added a [new integration type](https://docs.opslevel.com/docs/mapping-integration-data-to-custom-properties) that allows for mapping properties and relationships to components (and it supports suggestions)

+> You will need opslevel-agent version v2025.7.23 or newer

 To configuration the agent to send payloads at this integration:

 ```yaml